 - Home of the entrepreneur Dave Patton, who helped construct the Saenger Theatre, Mobile High School (now Murphy High School), and many roads in Mobile.

 - The Civil Rights advocates that were integral to the desegregation of the city's schools, workforce, and public offices.

 - The Emerson Institute, a school that created a diverse arts curriculum for the African-American community despite repression during the Jim Crow era.

-For complete details, downloadable map and other information, please visit: http://www.dffaaht.org/
+For complete details, a downloadable map, and other information, please visit: http://www.dffaaht.org/